mhrons/mhrons.github.io/docs/index.md

 ![Milan](img/Milan.jpg){width="70"}

+Hello!
 My name is **Milan Hronský**
-I am an electrical engineer focussed on the propagation of stochastic signals through linear systems.
+I am an electrical engineer researching the propagation of stochastic signals through linear systems.
 I am currently working on a better integration of renewable energy in the grid.

 A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/).
 The share of fossile and nuclear energy in the grid will remain high, unless the time course of renewable power is smooth.
 My goal is to **smooth the renewable power by lossless and affordable means**.
-I have developed a novel lossless filter of renewable power, accumulating a minimum energy.
-My smoothing method SPLPF is highly effective with energy storage systems providing high relative power, like e.g. flywheel (FESS) or supercapacitor (EDLC).
+I have developed a novel filter of renewable power, accumulating a minimum energy.
+My smoothing method SPLPF operates highly effective with energy storage systems providing high relative power like e.g. flywheel (FESS) or supercapacitor (EDLC).
 I have a pending patent app.
 No. PCT/SK2022/050014 in the smoothing of renewable power.
-The European Patent Office has recently issued an International Search Report upon my patent application, confirming its novelty, inventive step, and industrial applicability.
+The European Patent Office has recently issued an International Search Report confirming its novelty, inventive step, and industrial applicability.
 I am currently searching an industrial & funding partner who might benefit from my technology.

 My photovoltaic projects: